New York Giants

-Franchise history
+History

 Mara family era (1925–1990)

+On August 1, 1925, Timothy Mara and Will Gibson were granted a franchise by the NFL for their newly organized team in New York City — the New York Football Giants.
+The cost of the franchise was $2,500.

-The Giants played their first game as an away game against All New Britain in New Britain, Connecticut, on October 4, 1925.
+The Giants played their first game as an exhibition against All New Britain (which was not an NFL team) in New Britain, Connecticut, on October 4.
 They defeated New Britain 26–0 in front of a crowd of 10,000.

-The Giants were successful in their first season, finishing with an 8–4 record.
+The New York Giants' first NFL game was a week later, on October 11, 1925, at the Cycledrome in Providence, Rhode Island, in a 0 to 14 loss to the Providence Steam Roller.
+The Giants were successful in their first season, finishing in fourth place in a 20-team league with an 8–4–0 record.

 Earl Potteiger years (1927–1928)

 NFL champions (1927)

 In its third season, the team finished with the best record in the league at 11–1–1 and was awarded the NFL title.
 After a disappointing fourth season (1928) owner Tim Mara bought the entire squad of the Detroit Wolverines, principally to acquire star quarterback Benny Friedman, and merged the two teams under the Giants name.

 In 1930, there were still many who questioned the quality of the professional game, claiming the college "amateurs" played with more intensity than professionals.
 In December 1930, the Giants played a team of Notre Dame All Stars at the Polo Grounds to raise money for the unemployed of New York City.
 It was also an opportunity to establish the skill and prestige of the pro game.
 Knute Rockne reassembled his Four Horsemen along with the stars of his 1924 Championship squad and told them to score early, then defend.
 Rockne, like much of the public, thought little of pro football and expected an easy win.
 But from the beginning it was a one-way contest, with Friedman running for two Giant touchdowns and Hap Moran passing for another.
 Notre Dame failed to score.
 When it was all over, Coach Rockne told his team, "That was the greatest football machine I ever saw.
 I am glad none of you got hurt."
 The game raised $100,000 for the homeless, and is often credited with establishing the legitimacy of the professional game for those who were critical.
 It also was the last game the legendary Rockne ever coached; he was killed in an airplane crash on March 31, 1931.